thedeveco/thedeveco.com/content/register.md

 ---
-title : "devEco Signup"
+title : "Register for Event"
-description : "Together, ideas are shaped, shared, and brought to life." aliases : ["register", "join", "joinus"]
+description : "Together, ideas are shaped, shared, and brought to life." aliases : ["register"]
 ---

 # Big News for Developers!